awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `UnhealthyThresholdCount`  <a name="cfn-elasticloadbalancingv2-targetgroup-unhealthythresholdcount"></a>
 The number of consecutive failed health checks that are required before a target is considered unhealthy\.
-For HTTP and HTTPS Target Group protocols the range is 2-10 and the default is 2\.
-For TCP and TLS Target Group protocols, this value must be the same as the healthy threshold count\.
+For target groups with a protocol of HTTP or HTTPS, the default is 2\.
+For target groups with a protocol of TCP or TLS, this value must be the same as the healthy threshold count\.
+If the target is a Lambda function, the default is 2\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `2`